absorb-it/openhab-blockly-nspanel/docs/blockLibrary_nspanel_cards_cardEntities.md

 ### Special Configuration for cardEntities

-- Add up to 8 different Entities to indicate different settings or enable some actions.
-The Icon will be displayed together with the Name, the Value will be ignored.
-The layout will be automatically changed if slots 7 or 8 are used for some Entity.
+- Add up to 4 different Entities to indicate different settings or enable some actions.
+The Icon will be displayed together with the Name and the Value.
+Some Entities allow direct actions on the main page, others allow access to a sub-page with some options.

-- Only some Entities are useful, because there is not enough space on the Grid view to include a lot of additional functions.
-Choose one of the following entities from the "NSPanel Entities" library:
+- Choose any entity you like from the "NSPanel Entities" library:

-  - [Entity Label](blockLibrary_nspanel_entities_label.md) - some Icon with a Label
+  - [Entity Label](blockLibrary_nspanel_entities_label.md) - some Icon with a Label.
-  - [Entity Button](blockLibrary_nspanel_entities_button.md) - has some additional Action trigger
+  - [Entity Button](blockLibrary_nspanel_entities_button.md) - has some additional Action trigger.
+  - [Entity Switch](blockLibrary_nspanel_entities_switch.md) - has some on-off switch.
+  - [Entity Light](blockLibrary_nspanel_entities_light.md) - has some additional Popup page for light settings.
+  - [Entity Fan](blockLibrary_nspanel_entities_fan.md) - has some additional Popup page for fan control.
-  - [Entity Shutter](blockLibrary_nspanel_entities_shutter.md) - looks like the Entity Button, but can open Shutter Popup
+  - [Entity Shutter](blockLibrary_nspanel_entities_shutter.md) - looks like the Entity Button, but can open Shutter Popup.
-  - [Entity Selector](blockLibrary_nspanel_entities_selector.md) - looks like the Entity Button, but can open Selector Popup
+  - [Entity Selector](blockLibrary_nspanel_entities_selector.md) - looks like the Entity Button, but can open Selector Popup.
-  - [Entity Timer](blockLibrary_nspanel_entities_timer.md) - looks like the Entity Button, but can open Timer Popup
+  - [Entity Timer](blockLibrary_nspanel_entities_timer.md) - looks like the Entity Button, but can open Timer Popup.

 ---